Lazytrackz/search_engine/README.md

 1. It could be simply words or sentences
 2. It should be no more than 1000 requests, one request - no more 10 words
 3. All words are separated by spaces and should have lower register letters
-5. You also need use Latin script only
+5. Nessesary to use Latin script only

 requests.json examle: